Laura Clèries

 Cellsense

-Cellsense has developed a proprietary method to transform algae and cellulose into durable, transparent bio-embellishments with water resistance and appropriate texture.
+Cellsense has developed a method to transform algae and cellulose into durable, transparent bio-embellishments with water resistance and appropriate texture.
 To replace toxic dyes used in traditional embellishments Cellsense has engineered bacteria to produce vivid colours and unique properties like bioluminescence.

 Cellsense is a response to the problem of beaded garments: conventional beaded embellishments are produced utilising petroleum plastics and resins, which are then manually assembled into garments.
 Beaded garments are worn about five times before they end up in landfills—contributing to the microplastic crisis.